 After getting a handle on the cues (triggers) and cravings for reward, it’s easier to think creatively about launching different routines.
 For example, if my 3 pm date with the TV and the refrigerator reflects a need to take and break and clear my mind, I could simply take a short walk with my dog when the urge strikes.

-Duhigg describes the Gold Rule of Habit Change as follows: Keep an old cue, deliver an old reward, but insert a new routine.
+Duhigg describes the Golden Rule of Habit Change as follows: Keep an old cue, deliver an old reward, but insert a new routine.
 A “competing response” disrupts an old habit.
 However, a new routine can only replace the old one when it is accompanied by faith that it will work – that is, faith that things will get better, and faith in one’s coping mechanisms when facing temptation, discomfort, or suffering.

 When substantive lifestyle changes are at stake, it’s helpful to identify and strengthen keystone habits.
 When these habits shift, they have the power to dislodge and remake other patterns.
 For example, the keystone habit of regular exercise tends to make people eat better, smoke less, improve sleep patterns, experience higher productivity, and feel less stress.
 It creates a structure in which other forwarding habits flourish while delivering a series of self-reinforcing “small wins.”